STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 ### Using Radium components

-If your application does not need all the radium components, you can select which ones you want by using
+If your application does not need all radium components, you can select which ones you want with
 ~~~{.cmake}
 find_package(Radium REQUIRED COMPONENTS <list of required components>)
 ~~~